Democracy Without Borders

 Democracy needs attention

 There is a worrying global trend of democratic backsliding.
 According to research, the average level of democracy a global citizen enjoys has fallen back to that of 1986.
-There have been more than 15 consecutive years of a continous decline in global freedom other studies say.
+There have been almost 20 consecutive years of a continous decline in global freedom other studies say.

 People want democracy

-Most people want democracy and many feel that there is a deficit: over 80% of people in countries across the world’s regions consistently say that they find it important to have democracy.
-But only half perceive their country to actually be democratic.
+Most people want democracy and many feel that there is a deficit: over 80% in countries across the world’s regions consistently say that they find it important to have democracy.
+But only half perceive their country to actually be democratic and some of them certainly are not.

 Democracy and the United Nations